douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * unua - first
 * unuafoje - for the first time
 * unuajarulo - freshman
+* unuanaski - to give birth to a firstborn
 * unue - firstly
 * unueco - unity
 * unuenaski - firstborn